The Inspired Abstract

 Questions?
 Email Julie.

-2-Day Crash Course with Julie Bernstein Engelmann
+1-Day Workshop with Julie Bernstein Engelmann

 "Julie is fun, sweet, kind, enthusiastic, and a great teacher!
 She has the ability to help us see our artwork with fresh eyes looking for the good instead of focussing on the bad.
 It was a wonderful experience and I will take another class with her one of these days!"